clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 	Have a look at the [sequence identifier](https://en.wikipedia.org/wiki/FASTQ_format#Illumina_sequence_identifiers) of the FASTQ file.
 The format used in this file follows the changes after Casava 1.8.

 	* Is this FASTQ file from paired end sequencing? (try to infer this from the sequence identifier, maybe the second file wasn't copied over)
-	* Which read pair are we looking at?
+	* Which read in the read pair are we looking at (R1 / R2)?
 	* What is the index of this sample?